Corpus Christi FC

-Corpus Christi FC, nicknamed the Sharks, is a professional men's soccer club based in Corpus Christi, Texas.
-It will start competing in USL League One, a Division 3 league in the United States league system starting in the spring of 2026.
+Corpus Christi FC is a professional men's soccer club based in Corpus Christi, Texas.
+It competes in USL League One, a Division 3 league in the United States league system.
 The club was founded in 2017, and its colors are blue, red, and white.
 The club also runs a youth academy program for both boys and girls that has programs ranging from U3s to U19s. and has affiliate academies in Victoria, Texas and Allen, Texas.

 History

 Corpus Christi was awarded an expansion franchise by the Premier Development League in October 2017.
 The team began playing in the 2018 PDL season.
 In 2019, the Sharks finished runners-up of the Mid-South division, and were the second-highest scoring club in the entire league.
 In 2020, the outfit announced their ambitions to go professional in USL League One as the city council approved a five-year incentive agreement worth $1.85 million as an investment consortium involving the team's owner and president Dr. Kingsley Okonkwo set out to build a $28 million sporting complex that would include a 5,000 seater ground.

 In October 2024, USL League One officially awarded Corpus Christi FC franchise rights for a professional club.
 In October 2025, the team announced Éamon Zayed as their first head coach and sporting director for the upcoming USL League One season.